Tuthuyvongan/Garage-Management-QTV/README.md

-# Garage-Management-QTV
+# GARAGE-MANAGEMENT-QTV
-This is a project of QTV group is about the garage management software.
+This is a project of QTV group is developed to manage a car garage.
+We use C# and SQL Server to develop it.
 Group include :
 - Le Anh Vu as Leader
 - Bui Nguyen Anh Thu